Chart Color Schemes

 The level of residential development activity in Artarmon is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Artarmon had approximately 4 dwelling approvals annually over the past five financial years ending June 2021, totalling about 24 homes.
-No approvals have been recorded so far in FY-26.
-The population has fallen during this period, suggesting new supply may have kept up with demand, offering buyers good choice.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Artarmon experienced around 4 dwelling approvals annually over the past 5 financial years, totalling an estimated 24 homes.
+As of FY-26, no approvals have been recorded.
+The population has fallen during this period, suggesting new supply has kept up with demand, offering good choice to buyers.
+Developers target the premium market segment as new dwellings are developed at an average value of $767,000.

 Frequently Asked Questions - Development